U.S. promises more aid, return of diplomats in Kyiv visit

 “The first step in winning is believing that you can win,” Austin said.
 “We believe that they can win if they have the right equipment, the right support, and we’re going to do everything we can … to ensure that gets to them.”

-The trip by Blinken and Defense Secretary Lloyd Austin was the highest-level American visit to the capital since Russia invaded in late February.
+The trip by Blinken and Austin was the highest-level American visit to the capital since Russia invaded in late February.

 They told Zelenskyy and his advisers that the U.S. would provide more than $300 million in foreign military financing and had approved a $165 million sale of ammunition.